Kreedo-Education/Data-Transfer/README.md

 AppInterface.sendToApp(data);  // implements the logic to push the data to app.

 ```
+To Test the data communication, we have a test apk, please download and test through this app.
+Steps to check:
+1. Download the zip file and extract it.
+2. Install the apk on your Android phone.
+3. Paste the zip path for the game build in the input text field.
+4. click on start button.
+5. wait for the game to finish download and extraction.
+6. The game will start and the app will send you start data through the the listener.

 # Note: WebGL builds need to be given.
 The build should handle the data transfer with the app when being played in the App and as well as with the browser when it is being played in the Browser.
 The developer will have to fix all types of errors, that are found while testing it.